zaphosting/docs/docs/fivem-proxy.md

 With all the input values now adapted to your setup, you can save the file and quit nano by using `CTRL + X`, followed by `Y` to confirm and lastly `ENTER`.

-To ensure that everything is correct, especially in regards to syntax, you can use `sudo nginx -t` to see if any issues return.
+To ensure that everything is correct, especially in regard to syntax, you can use `sudo nginx -t` to see if any issues return.
 If it returns successful, the last step is to restart Nginx to take the new configuration in effect.

 ```
 systemctl reload nginx.service
 ```